 Speaking to The Independent in a recent interview, Meadows’ mother, Dr Susan Matthews, argued that the prospect of a five-year prison sentence for violent disorder was comparatively welcome in light of the possibility of brain damage months before.

 But Meadows’ trial has infuriated protesters, members of the NUS and media personalities alike.
-Many consider his trial a cant attempt by the courts and the Government to make an example of protesters, shocking them into submission, while the police officer who nearly killed Meadows rests assured that he will never be imprisoned.
+Many consider it a cant attempt by the courts to make an example of protesters, shocking them into submission, while the police officer who nearly killed Meadows rests assured that he will never be imprisoned.

 With a nod to those who have supported Meadows throughout his ordeal with the police and now the courts, and perhaps in particular to those protesters who have banded together in a pact of solidarity under the title ‘We are all Alfie Meadows’, Dr Matthews says, “I am very proud of the way Alfie has coped over these fifteen months since his injury and wholeheartedly support him and the other student protesters.”